StefanSchuhart/fastProcesses/README.md

 !IMPORTANT!: Cache hash key is based on original unprocessed inputs always.
 This ensures consistent caching and cache retrieval which does not depend on arbitrary processed data, which can change when the process is updated or changed!

 ### Version Notes
+- **0.8.0**: added retry mechanism to Cache class and allow for separate connections
 - **0.7.0**: added progress callback for job updates and SoftTimeLimit for tasks
 - **0.6.0**: added paging to processes and jobs, including limit and offset query params
 - **0.5.0**: Extended Schema model